 - Soy Sauce.
 I prefer low-sodium soy sauce.
 It’s better for you overall, and it keeps the stir fry from becoming too salty.

 - Honey.
 Sweetness is part of what makes teriyaki sauce so darn addictive and gives it its signature stickiness.
 An authentic Japanese teriyaki chicken stir fry recipe would probably call for brown sugar, but I find honey perfect.
-Using honey is another way to make this chicken teriyaki stir fry more healthy too.
+Using honey is another way to make this chicken teriyaki stir fry more healthy too (like I do in stovetop Teriyaki Chicken and this General Tso Chicken).

 - Rice Vinegar.
 Its acidity balances the honey’s sweetness.